 Budgeting for Private AI Growth

-Starting small is a feature, not a constraint.
+A defined entry is a feature, not a constraint.
 It lets results on real work, rather than a sales pitch, justify the next step.

 What the Entry Actually Buys